 1. Marketing Management, by Philip Kotler.

 This is considered the bible of the field.
 If you take any marketing course, you will surely be referred to it.
 It covers the basics, and it's an essential tool for anyone interested in the subject.
-It will dedicate specific chapters to each of the four traditional Ps of marketing (product, price, promotion and place), analyze consumer markets and buyer behavior, will give you tips on how to deal with the competition, discuss segmentation, etc. It is a lot of information, and some readers will complain that the topics are not exploited in depth.
+It dedicates specific chapters to each of the four traditional Ps of marketing (product, price, promotion, and place), analyzes consumer markets and buyer behavior, will give you tips on how to deal with the competition, discusses segmentation, etc. It is a lot of information, and some readers will complain that the topics are not covered in depth.
 The text will, however, give you a general, if a bit superficial, overview of marketing as a whole.